thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 ## The Integration Pipeline
 Jenkins, like Git, starts off pretty much as a blank canvas.
 There is no correct pipeline, only combinations of tasks that are suitable for your desired workflow idea.
 Planning is important, as is refactoring when things are no longer obvious or have too many logical branches.

 For our purposes we want to keep Jira updated with progress (audit trail), and test our Ansible playbook components.
 If any step fails then we simply stop and notify the Jira ticket, which notifies the relevant people.
-On an integration failure, the code is fixed and re-pushed to the topic branch.
+On an integration failure, the code is fixed and re-pushed to the feature branch.

 The integration itself (merging the change into production) is logically tied to the Jira ticket status.
 If all tests pass, then the status will be OK and the merge can happen automatically.
 So long as the Jira workflow is setup such that no-one else can modify the workflow status, then it shouldn't be possible to circumvent our automated testing and slip something into production.